The best way to protect yourself from COVID-19 is to avoid being exposed to the virus. This means:

 If you must go out in public, follow the four steps below to protect yourself and others.

-It is now required that everyone in California must wear a mask or face covering when outside of their home, with limited exceptions.
+It is now required that everyone in California must wear a mask when outside of their home, with limited exceptions.

-- Be sure to wash your hands before putting on a mask
+- Wash your hands before putting on a mask and after taking it off

 - Do not touch the mask when wearing it